Sciss/Infibrillae/README.md

 The SoundProcesses/Mellite workspace file `workspace.mllt.bin` is released under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+The font is Voltaire-Regular by Yvonne Schüttler, released under Open Font License.

 This project is (C)opyright 2020–2021 by Hanns Holger Rutz & Nayarí Castillo.
 All rights reserved.
 To contact us, send an e-mail to `contact at sciss.de`.

 ## building from source

-Because the binary workspace `workspace.mllt.bin` is a rather large blob that is not suited for a git repository, the source `workspace.mllt` is included, and it must be exported as a binary workspace using Mellite 3.4.0-SNAPSHOT or newer (currently in development, you can build Mellite from source).
+Because the binary workspace `assets/workspace.mllt.bin` is a rather large blob that is not suited for a git repository, the source `workspace.mllt` is included, and it must be exported as a binary workspace using Mellite 3.4.0-SNAPSHOT or newer (currently in development, you can build Mellite from source).
 Open `workspace.mllt` and choose the menu item _File_ > _Export Binary Workspace_.